slatedocs/slate/source/includes/_motionenginepackets.md

 |        0x41        |       0x10      |      CRC     |0x0E (SetAccRange)|Reserved| Mode |  Reserved  |

 In response, Neblina will only send an acknowledge/error packet to indicate the validity and receipt of the command issued by the host.

+#### DisableAllStreaming Command (0x0F)
+This command disables all the streaming options in the motion engine.
+The command is useful for the host applications to ensure that there is no streaming traffic on the physical layer.
+The data section for this command is empty.